 Priava is committed to providing innovative solutions that follow best practice standards and that, in terms of data, follow the Privacy By Design methodology.
-So, we released a feature known as Data Privacy that is part of the Core Software & CRM module.
-Using Data Privacy, your organisation will be able to nominate one of your system administrators to become a Data Protection Officer who will be able to determine how contacts are stored in your database based on predefined Automations.
+Our Data Privacy feature is part of the Core Software & CRM module.
+It enables your organisation to nominate a Data Protection Officer who will be able to determine how contacts are stored and managed in your database based on predefined Automations.
 Key parts of the functionality include:

 Below we have highlighted all of the most important points that you need to consider to ensure you can comply with GDPR and how we have addressed them by developing the Data Privacy feature:

-If you have a legal obligation to retain the personal information, you can choose to Pseudonymise the contact record rather than simply inactivating it which will ensure that the personal data is unavailable to your users.
-Your nominated Data Protection Officer can reverse Pseudonymisation if/when required.
+If you have a legal obligation to retain personal information for a specific Data Subject, you can choose to pseudonymise the contact record rather than inactivating it.
+This approach will ensure that the personal datafor the Data Subject is not available to Priavausers.
+However, your nominated Data Protection Officer can reverse the pseudonymisation if/when required.

 Q. Can Priava supply an Individual Data Processor Agreement (DPA)?

 Priava cannot enter into unique DPAs with each customer.